 A brilliant opening shot from the basement of the Kim’s semi-sunk apartment (with drying socks as their chandelier).
-It ends on the same note (for a second I thought we were going with an unearned Spielbergian Minority Report-like ending (Bong’s penultimate shot which is another stunner just before the final shot) but thank god Bong didn’t go for that).
+It ends on the same note — spectacular formal bookends (for a second I thought we were going with an unearned Spielbergian Minority Report-like ending (Bong’s penultimate shot which is another stunner just before the final shot) but thank god Bong didn’t go for that).
 That shot is a dream, lighting coming in, and then we end with the second shot below here- the cold winter through their depressing sunken apartment window.

 Two families, two houses (fantastic set pieces) and the different literal and metaphorical level in the house and the city (half-sunken apartment, the hidden basement apartment, the mansion on higher elevation than the rest of Seoul (as we see during the flood sequence– 92 minutes rain and run back to house.
 Stairs down in long shot –Biblical flood)) are all a part of the narrative but of course is Bong’s social statement as well.
 This class statement and the family as a unit (important to Bong in his body of work) is all Bong.
 He makes a similar statement in Snowpiercer of course with the different classes in the carts and what keeps the train going (much like the title here literally living off the classes).
 Like all great auteur cinema, Parasite works a supreme stand-alone film, but also deepens and enriches Bong’s previous films

 I don’t know how you write a review of Parasite without mentioning Bunuel.
 Parasite has the best of Bunuel- there’s The Exterminating Angel and The Discrete Charm of the Bourgeoisie here.
 Bong, like Bunuel, takes a flamethrower to the bourgeoisie but Bong’s Parasite is more complex than Bunuel’s middle-finger cinema as the Kim family also holds on for dear life to their new-found social standing when the previous housekeeper and her husband threaten it.